Safety Tips for Women Camping Alone for the First Time

 If they really want to, yes.
 I've been in situations where I just got that "feeling" and decided to sleep in my car.
 You're totally allowed to do this!
 I've even put up a sheet in my car to give me some privacy and peace-of-mind.
 Always follow your gut instinct if you feel uncomfortable.

-Not even kidding.
-So I don't encourage violence ever but I do encourage self-defense and being prepared.
+I encourage self-defense and being prepared.
 When I was in my early 20s and in the backcountry, I was terrified.
-It wasn't necessarily the wildlife I was afraid of but random people—yes.
-So this is what I slept with in my tent:
+It wasn't necessarily the wildlife I was afraid of but strangers.
+In order to feel safe, I made sure I had a few safety devices with me whether it was a bear I encountered, a mountain lion, or a suspicious person:

 - Air Horn: I use a by SeaSense.
-I find it to be reliable and LOUD because it is used for maritime purposes.
+I find it to be reliable and loud because it is used for maritime purposes.
 Nothing is more interruptive than an air horn—that goes for targeting people and wildlife.
-This is a great alarm system. marine air horn
+This is a great alarm system.
+You can hear it for miles and it's good for an emergency situation. marine air horn

-- A Dull Axe: I've retired this item—it was my Dad's and felt like a good-luck charm.
+- An Axe: I've retired this item—it was my Dad's and felt like a good-luck charm.
 I do think it's still a useful tool should you feel threatened or need it for general purposes like pounding down stakes in high wind.

 - Bear Mace: Bear mace is also great to have.
 I've never had the intention of using it on bears but figured I would probably use it in a self-defense situation.

-- Blinding Flashlight: I'm talking about a truly blinding light—one used for inspections or the high beam on a headlamp.
+- Blinding Flashlight or Head Lamp: I'm talking about a truly blinding light—one used for inspections or the high beam on a headlamp.
 You can stop an animal in its track and blind a person from approaching.
 This is a great tool to have on hand and you will use it daily for general purposes.

 If you are even more concerned about your safety, you can take it a step further depending on what you are comfortable with.
 I do own a taser but I rarely travel with it.
 I usually keep it in my car when I'm driving back roads.
 My car is at 240k miles so I have to hope sometimes that it'll complete the job at hand.
 You never want to be stranded and in a vulnerable situation.